mahgolbalazadeh/Calculator/README.md

 # Simple Calculator using HTML, CSS and JS

 This repository contains a simple calculator built using HTML, CSS and JS.
-It performs basic mathematical operations likeaddition, subtraction, multiplication and division.
+It performs basic mathematical operations like addition, subtraction, multiplication and division.
 The calculator has been designed with a simple and intuitive user interface.

 ## Technologies Used